Saint-F-Lucas/js/README.md

 - `else if (condition) {code}` excutes the code when the condition is true, works if an `if` condition was false before,
 - `else {code}` executes if the conditions before are false,

+## functions

+It's a small part of the code to make a algorithm that can be called on demand To declare a function simply type `function name (parameters) {processing and output}` Parameters is data given to the function as it's called, and this data usually is used withing the functions processing, `return` is a parameter given inside the function to determine the value given uppon the use of the function.
+Important to notice that a function is a object just like any other integer or string daclered through a const or let.

+### função imediatamente invocada

+The exemple bellow is a function that would be executed just as it's processed, usually used for codes that are going to be used once,

+'''
+( function () {
+    console.log("")
+})()
+'''

 #### VS terminal

 - node -v: will give your js version,